 with Nicole Gnutzman

 Cacao ceremony is a deeply somatic, dreamlike experience that connects mind-body-soul-spirit, while guiding and enhancing your life path.
-This guided journey, focused on the element Sky/Spirit will connect you to its energies–spiritual connection, ancient ancestral wisdom and luminous, light energy.
-You will feel surrounded and supported by your guides and full of radiant light and energy.
+This guided journey, focused on the element Water will connect you to its energies–flow, intuitive guidance, and deep messages from the soul.
+You will feel more connected to your emotional center and guided by the flow of life.

 Cacao has an ancient history of opening the Mayan people to the wisdom of the heart, which taught them to love, protect and feel deeply connected to all beings.
 Drinking cacao in ceremony allowed the Maya to honor its sacredness and connect to their deeper self, community and spirit.
 And now you too can experience the gentle medicine of Mama Cacao to heal your own heart.